Creating Rules (V2)

 To archive a rule:

-- In the Delete Rule confirmation dialog, click Delete.
+5. In the Archive Rule confirmation dialog, click Archive.

 Your rule is now Archived.
 Select the Show Archived Rules checkbox to show it in the list.